core accessibility principles for modern frameworks

 Scaling accessibility across engineering teams requires formalized ownership, documented standards, and clear remediation pathways.
 Component libraries serve as the single source of truth for UI patterns; if base components lack a11y compliance, every consuming application inherits the debt.

 Establish clear a11y ownership within product and engineering teams.
 Align component APIs with legal and regulatory requirements, and document accessibility decisions, known exceptions, and remediation timelines.
-Treat accessibility as a non-negotiable quality metric, not a post-launch enhancement.
+Treat accessibility as a non-negotiable quality metric enforced through PR templates, component-level checklists, and quarterly audits — not a post-launch enhancement.

 Validation Protocol: Audit component library documentation for a11y usage guidelines, compliance matrices, and exception tracking.
 Ensure every public component includes an accessibility checklist in its PR template.